Mental Health Resources for All

 As part of your benefit you also have access to several online resources that include information on managing stress, anxiety, depression, drug misuse, or a substance use disorder.
 Visit Beacon Health Options, the Plan’s mental health case manager’s website, or call 800-367-6143.

-Members eligible for services are members whose primary health coverage is through the State Health Plan.
-Federal law prohibits the Plan from using your personal health information to discriminate against you in any way or from giving this information to your employing agency/school or other unauthorized third party, unless required by law.
+Members eligible for services are those whose primary health coverage is through the State Health Plan.
+Federal law prohibits the Plan from using your personal health information to discriminate against you in any way or from giving this information to your employer/school or other unauthorized third party, unless required by law.

 Blue Cross Blue Shield Mental Health Resources